-By this week, everyone should be studying each others' projects for the midterm test, which will be held in class on Wednesday, 6 April.
+By this week, everyone should be studying each others' projects for the midterm test, which will be held in class on Thursday.

-To encourage your study and information sharing, on Tuesday, 5 April there will be a required Q&A fair.
+To encourage your study and information sharing, on Tuesday there will be a required Q&A fair.
 Each group is to set up an "answer" desk and one group member must be present at that desk at all times.
 Other group members can circulate to other desks, asking questions of other groups.
+No session on Friday this week.